Library Services

 This page is a work in progress and we welcome your feedback and contributions.

 We use the term 'Liberating' to encompass the many diversifying and decolonising initiatives, without emphasis on any topic or group of people.
-This page does not cover all Library Liberating activities, instead enjoying the narrow focus of reading lists only.
+This page enjoys the narrow focus of reading lists only: for more on UCL Library's other work with Liberating the Collections see the Library Liberating the Collections webpages.

 For additions or corrections to this page, the guide author is ReadingLists@UCL.